TessorNetwork/Fury/docs/app_developers/furyapi-sharedoc.md

 The value `string` is not a `did` format

-##### 3. Not enough CCC
+##### 3. Not enough FUSD

 Message Example

 ```
 {
-  "error": "account has only 0uccc, required more 10000uccc"
+  "error": "account has only 0ufusd, required more 10000ufusd"
 }
 ```

-It implies that the wallet of the sender has not enough CCC to pay the chain fee for the transaction.
+It implies that the wallet of the sender has not enough FUSD to pay the chain fee for the transaction.